Ryanair Logo

 Ryanair Logo History

 The airline was founded by three Irish businessmen, two of whom were well-versed in the specifics of travel and flights.
-One of them was the owner of Club Travel (Liam Lonergan), and the second – was the founder of Guinness Peat Aviation (Tony Ryan).
+One was the owner of Club Travel (Liam Lonergan), and the second – was the founder of Guinness Peat Aviation (Tony Ryan).
 The third founder was Christopher Ryan.
 Initially, they named the new firm Darren Enterprises and then renamed it in their honor, using their surname.
 Having gained wide recognition and consumer trust, the company started charter flights.

 At each new stage of its development, Ryanair modernized its logo.
 Initially, it was a round composition of three letters, “R.” It was difficult to read as the letters were almost unrecognizable.
 The modern version is radically different from the debut one: it is simpler, clearer, and more precisely expresses the concept of the airline.
 It encodes two key elements: a harp (the main symbol of Ireland since the 13th century, an adaptation of the coat of arms) and a figure of a winged person (it embodies the desire to fly).